 The department’s intention to extend quality education in the country by employing “blended learning” is risky.
 Despite the threat, educating the Filipino Youth even during a pandemic is essential.

 However, it entails challenges that need a close look before the learning program will roll out nationwide.
 The marginalized and poor will be at a disadvantage.
 Not only that, but the teachers who live in rural areas also do not have decent access to the internet and other tech-driven learning equipment.

 The US Agency for International Development (USAID) will be working side by side with DepEd to empower education in the “New Normal” method of teaching and learning.
 USAID will provide a Php 126 million fund to support the Philippine educational sector.

 According to Director Lawrence Hardy, “The US government, through USAID, remains committed to ensuring young students have the opportunity to continue to learn despite the challenges that COVID-19 has created.

-This will bring more possibilities that students will be able to continue education no matter both in a classroom and remote/online class setting.
+This will bring more possibilities that students will be able to continue their education no matter both in a classroom or remote/online class setting.

 The digital hurdle

 Accurate data is essential to allocate the limited fund and maximize it.
 According to DepEd, 87% have laptops or desktop computers at home, and 13% do not.
 Even with computer gadget equipment, only 41% have an internet connection.